3.42 million Americans practiced martial arts in the past year.

 2. Build Strength

-Martial arts can be especially rewarding for kids who struggle with team-oriented sports.
+Classes at our academy can be especially rewarding for kids who struggle with team-oriented sports.
 Many kids need an outlet for their energy, something that rewards their efforts.

 And sometimes team sports just don't cut it.
 They need a productive outlet that's more tailored to their needs.

-So even if your kid has struggled with other sports in the past, they should consider martial arts.
-They’ll build strength and get exercise.
+Moreover, if your kid has struggled with other sports in the past, they should consider martial arts.
+They'll build strength and get exercise.
 So on top of these benefits from martial arts, they can still enjoy the benefits of regular exercise, like healthy habits, endorphin release, and stress relief.

 3. Improve Self Control